suresh950/Ansible-Notes/Ansible-Architecture-and-Design/Inventories/README.md

 webserver.com
 server1

-[SRV:vars] # Note this will be applicable for all the host present in same way you can do it for ansible_user=admin ansible_port=1234
+[SRV:vars] # Note this will be applicable for all the host present in this Group SRV1, same way you can do it for SRV2 and other group ansible_user=admin ansible_port=1234
 ansible_password: Cisco123